gauthking/DAiO-F/Readme.md

 # **DAiO** ![Picture2](https://github.com/chiranjeev13/DAiO-F/assets/90678802/179e84ba-7b69-4909-aee1-9140a53e358d)

 We have prepared this README file with great care to provide a comprehensive guide to both deploying our work for developers and understanding the journey of this project.
 We kindly request that you review it.
+Please be Signed into Github to view the Flowchart Images we have uploaded.

 # Sections:
 1. Deployment Walkthrough + Technical Details